integrated-inferences/CausalQueries/CONTRIBUTING.md

 ### Updating or writing vignettes

-  As vignettes making use of `update_model()` may have long run-/compile times and we wish to minimize time and resource demands both when testing an deploying `CausalQueries`; vignette writing and updating makes use of a slightly modified workflow.
+  As vignettes making use of `update_model()` may have long run-/compile times and we wish to minimize time and resource demands both when testing and deploying `CausalQueries`; vignette writing and updating makes use of a slightly modified workflow.
-  Vignettes are complied locally from a `vignette-name.Rmd.orig` file; its outputs are dumped to the `vignette` folder and a `vignette-name.Rmd` file with non-executable code chunks is constructed from these outputs.
+  Vignettes are complied locally from a `vignette-name.Rmd.orig` file; its outputs are passed to the `vignette` folder and a `vignette-name.Rmd` file with non-executable code chunks is constructed from these outputs.
 This workflow is handled via the `build_vignettes()` function in the package.

-  Whether you update an existing vignette or write a new one be sure to give your code chunks (particularly those producing plots) **unique** and **ìnformative** names.
+  Whether you update an existing vignette or write a new one, be sure to give your code chunks (particularly those producing plots) **unique** and **ìnformative** names.

   If you wish to add a new vignette please proceed as follows: